About

 Table of Contents

-Enter The Machine is a body of work dedicated to expanding the definition of portraiture to include digital entities, such as files, folders, programs, and information systems.
+Enter The Machine is a body of work dedicated to expanding the scope of portraiture to include digital entities, such as files, folders, programs, and information systems.

 Launched in 2025, Enter The Machine 3.0 is the first internet-native portrait studio for digital entities.
 Modeling itself on artist studios of centuries past, this studio creates internet-native portraits of digital files, programs, and systems that are interactive, responsive, scalable, accessible, and which are capable of supporting sound, video, and animation.